TAP-GGC/AiDiva/README.md

 Example:

 1. <b>TAP Expo</b>, April 1, 2021, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
-2. <b>Class Workshops</b>, April 13-15, 2021, Georgia Gwinnett College: to promote the IT field to non-IT students.
+2. <b>Class Workshops</b>, March 20, 2025, March 31, 2025, April 1, 2025, & April 4 2025, Georgia Gwinnett College: to promote the IT field to non-IT students.
+3. <b>GGC Atlanta Science Festival<b>, March 15, 2025 & March 22, 2025, Georgia Gwinnett College: to promote the IT field to non-IT students and to other STEM students.

 ## :mag_right: Similar Projects
 <i>Use this section to link to a project done in the TAP program that is related in some way to your own.
 This can be a sister project done during your TAP semester or a TAP project done in the past.
 Example: </i>